circleci/circleci-docs/jekyll/_cci2/env-vars.md

 or add new variables (**Add Variable**).

 Once set,
-environment variables will be hidden and uneditable in the application.
+environment variables are hidden and uneditable in the application.
-To change the value of an environment variable, delete the current variable and add it again with the new value.
+Changing an environment variable is only possible by deleting and recreating it.

 ## Adding Global Environment Variables